 “It really hit home to us how lucky we were—we had some downed trees and we had some flooding—and we instantly thought after the hurricane that we would open up our property and take horses where they had been displaced … We weren’t really able to do it because of the state of our own property, it was really hard to maneuver hay in and out.
 We just weren’t able to do what we wanted to do.”

-But then RVR got connected with Caribbean Thoroughbred Aftercare (CTA), an aftercare organization based in Rio Grande, Puerto Rico.
+But then RVR got connected with Caribbean Thoroughbred Aftercare (CTA), a TAA-accredited aftercare organization based in Rio Grande, Puerto Rico.

 “(CTA) reached out and we said that absolutely we wanted to help.
 We had a really superficial understanding of what they could possibly be going through.
 We knew how hard it was to record from minimal damage (at RVR) in comparison,” Ford said.